ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 ## Promise vs Callback

-Before we discuss Promise in more details, I would like you to see how it's used.
+Before we discuss Promise in more detail, I would like you to see how it's used.

 In the example below, we implement some logic to handle user logins to a server side application.
 In this login process, there are three asynchronous tasks, and each task depends on the previous task (i.e. the output of one task becomes the input of the next task.)